ftpmsgx/ndf2mp4/README.md

-### This is a tool to convert NDF files to MP4 files
+### This is a tool to convert NDF files to MP4 files and convert MP4 files to NDF  files

 ***